Increasing the STEM Potential of Individuals Who Read Braille

 Ms. Susan Osterhaus: Ms. Osterhaus has over 40 years of experience in the area of mathematics for students with visual impairments at the Texas School for the Blind and Visually Impaired.She is nationally and internationally recognized for her work to support the math skills of students with visual impairments and their teachers.
 Ms. Osterhaus serves on committees for the Braille Authority of North America and collaborates on many math-related projects throughout the U. S. and internationally.

-Dr. L. Penny Rosenblum: Dr. Rosenblum is the Director of Research at the American Foundation for the Blind.
+Dr. L. Penny Rosenblum: Dr. Rosenblum is the owner of Vision for Independence, LLC.
 From 2016-2019, she was the Project Director for the AnimalWatch Vi: Building Graphics Literacy project.
-She has been a teacher of students with visual for more than 30 years and was a university faculty member for 22 years preparing teachers and conducting research.
+She has been a teacher of students with visual for more than 35 years and was a university faculty member for 22 years preparing teachers and conducting research.

 Dr. Tiffany Wild: Dr. Wild began her education career as a middle school science and math teacher and later became a teacher of students with visual impairments.
 She is an Associate Professor at the Ohio State University in the Department of Teaching and Learning.
 Dr. Wild’s research focuses on science education for students with visual impairments.
 She has published and presented both nationally and internationally.
 She routinely consults on STEM related projects.

-Miss Alyssa Dickerson: Miss Dickerson is an alumni of USC Upstate and has worked as an administrative assistant for the School of Education, Human Performance, and Health since 2015.
+Miss Alyssa Dickerson: Miss Dickerson is an alumni of USC Upstate and has worked as an Administrative Coordinator for the College of Education, Human Performance, and Health since 2015.

 Advisory Board Members